-Approximately \$28.5 million of the net proceeds of the Offering will be used to repay indebtedness of the Company to Connecticut General Life Insurance Company, Connecticut General Life Insurance Company on behalf of one or more separate accounts, Life Insurance Company of North America and Lincoln National Life Insurance Company, all of which own equity interests in the Company and one or more of which may be deemed affiliates of the Company prior to the Offering (collectively the "Institutional Investors").
+Approximately \$28.0 million of the net proceeds of the Offering will be used to repay indebtedness of the Company to Connecticut General Life Insurance Company, Connecticut General Life Insurance Company on behalf of one or more separate accounts, Life Insurance Company of North America and The Lincoln National Life Insurance Company, all of which own equity interests in the Company and one or more of which may be deemed affiliates of the Company prior to the Offering (collectively the "Institutional Investors").
 The Company incurred such indebtedness in connection with the Acquisition.
-In addition, the Company will use approximately \$3.1 million of the net proceeds of the Offering to redeem Mobil's preferred equity interest in the Company issued in connection with the Acquisition.
+In addition, the Company will use approximately \$3.1 million of the net proceeds of the Offering to repay a note it will issue to Mobil in the Reorganization in exchange for Mobil's preferred equity interest in TREX Company, LLC.
+Mobil obtained this equity interest in connection with the Acquisition.